pipelinepilot1999/rnaseq-brca-pipeline/README.md

 reads through to differentially expressed genes and biological pathway enrichment.

-The pipeline was validated in two phases: a mouse mammary dataset with a known published result (Phase 1), followed by a human breast cancer dataset (Phase 3).
+The pipeline was validated in two phases: a mouse mammary dataset with a known published result (Phase 1), followed by a human breast cancer dataset in the latter phase.
 This README documents the human analysis.

 ---